apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 It is mainly used for unit test or regression test when it is impossible to trigger some exceptions through normal means.

-Each debug point has a name, the name can be whatever we want, there are swithes to enable and disable debug points,
+Each debug point has a name, the name can be whatever you want, there are swithes to enable and disable debug points,

-and we can also pass data to debug points.
+and you can also pass data to debug points.

 Both FE and BE support debug point, and after inserting debug point code, recompilation of FE or BE is needed.